Rich history. Strong future. J.C. Whitlam Manufacturing Company.

 Established in 1900.

 The history of J.C.
 Whitlam Manufacturing began in 1894, when an eighteen-year-old Canadian farm boy, John C. Whitlam II, with only 14¢ in his pocket, came to the United States to seek his fortune.
 He arrived in Cleveland, Ohio, where he worked for several paint companies over the next six years.
 While there, he became quite knowledgeable about paints and their formulations.
 At the time, painters used white or red lead paste as a pigment for their paints.
-Plumbers and pipe fotters also used lead paste as a thread sealant and lubricant for joining pipes and fittings.
+Plumbers and pipe fitters also used lead paste as a thread sealant and lubricant for joining pipes and fittings.
 This lead mixture was both poisonous and expensive.

 Seeing a need for a better way, J.C.
 Whitlam II developed the first "lead-free" thread sealing compound and called it Tyte-Unyte® (pronounced "tight unite").
 The product had three times the bulk value of lead, which made it more efficient and economical.
-It was also safe for human consumption.
-(To demonstrate to plumbers and wholesalers that it was not poisonous, he often opened a can of Tyte-Unyte® and ate some of it.)
+It was also safe for human consumption; to demonstrate to plumbers and wholesalers that it was not poisonous, he often opened a can of Tyte-Unyte® and ate some of it.

 The company started in Cleveland in 1900, and in 1912, J.C.
 Whitlam II moved the business to Wadsworth, Ohio, where it is still located today.
 The company grew steadily, as its single product became the standard for the plumbing industry.
 In World War I, the armed forces, principally the U.S. Navy, pre-empted virtually the company's entire production.
 This happened again in World War II, when this modest firm operated under an A-1 priority, right along with the largest defense plants.
-But that's getting ahead of the story.
+But that is getting ahead of the story.

 With the collapse of the construction industry in the late 1920s,